Groundhog: Distribution and habitat

-The groundhog prefers open country and the edges of woodland, and is rarely far from a burrow entrance.
+The groundhog dwells in lowland habitats, unlike other marmots that live in rocky and mountainous areas.
 Marmota monax has a wide geographic range.
+The groundhog prefers open country and the edges of woodland, being rarely found far from a burrow entrance.
 It can typically be found in small woodlots, low-elevation forests, fields and pastures, and hedgerows.
-It constructs dens in well-drained soil, and most have summer and winter dens.
+It constructs dens in well-drained soil, and most groundhogs have summer and winter dens.
 Human activity has increased food access and abundance, allowing M. monax to thrive.

-Survival

-In the wild, groundhogs can live up to six years with two or three being average.
-In captivity, groundhogs reportedly live up to 14 years.
-Human development, which often produces openings juxtaposed with second growth trees that are incidentally also favored by groundhogs, often ensures that groundhogs in well-developed areas are nearly free of predators, beyond humans (through various forms of pest control or roadkills) or mid-to-large sized dogs.